 What role do the arts play in grappling with Jewish texts and ideas?
 How have painting, poetry, and stained glass been utilized to gain a deeper understanding of stories in Tanakh and our role as Jews?
 And what lies behind the halakhic and philosophical debate of image making?
 We will explore these issues through visiting some of the most vibrant institutions of culture in Manhattan, including the Metropolitan Museum of Art, The Guggenheim, and the Museum of Modern Art.

 In the studio component, led by different educators, each participant will also have the opportunity to design and develop her own creative project through a guided exploration of Jewish texts.

 Essential Questions Workshop

 Ms. Avigayil Halpern

 An essential component of the Drisha summer high school experience is the research-based Essential Questions Workshop, where participants have the opportunity to select, research, and write about a topic that intrigues them.
 Under the close guidance of faculty members, students are able to explore a vast array of topics with resources and material for study, and guided questions for thoughtful writing and analysis.
 Topics have included Halakhic organ donation, the values of war versus peace in Judaism, and the psychoanalysis of biblical characters.

 Rabbi David Silber & Ms. Shira Hecht-Koller

-Once a week we will gather as a full group to learn together, exploring texts and core themes related to identity and community in Biblical and Rabbinic literature.
+As a full group we will gather as together, to explore texts and core themes related to identity and community in Biblical and Rabbinic literature.